2021–22 Cal State Northridge Matadors men's basketball team

 The 2021–22 Cal State Northridge Matadors men's basketball team represented California State University, Northridge in the 2021–22 NCAA Division I men's basketball season.
 The Matadors, led by interim head coach Trent Johnson, played their home games at the Matadome in Northridge, California as members of the Big West Conference.

+The Matadors finished the season 7–23, 3–13 in Big West play, to finish in eighth place.
+In the Big West tournament, they were defeated by Cal State Bakersfield in the first round.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Matadors finished the 2020–21 season 9–13, 5–9 in Big West play to finish in eighth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Matadors finished the 2020–21 season 9–13, 5–9 in Big West play, to finish in eighth place.
 They lost to Long Beach State in the first round of the Big West tournament.